 An incredible series of reports in the last few weeks have exposed the mythology of law firm data security, driving home the truth we have referred to as “The On-Premise Problem.”

-First, an article from Bloomberg quotes the the FBI notifying law firms that they are “easier quarry” than corporations.
+An article from Bloomberg quotes the the FBI notifying law firms that they are “easier quarry” than corporations.

-Second is this shocking – and I mean shocking – post from Forbes.com “Conversations on Cybersecurity” in which senior partners of a firm who had been hacked admit to a security consultant that they had no intention of notifying clients whose data had been stolen.
+This shocking – and I mean shocking – post from Forbes.com “Conversations on Cybersecurity” in which senior partners of a firm who had been hacked admit to a security consultant that they had no intention of notifying clients whose data had been stolen.

 The partner is quoted as saying: